OutSystems/docs-odc/src/eap/getting-started/system-requirements.md

 <div class="info" markdown="1">

 OutSystems only supports versions up to 6 months after the end of life defined by the manufacturer.
-Older versions still work, but OutSystems doesn't prioritize issues related to the older versions.

 </div>